 I went through the list from this Chinese paper and identified microbes that showed up on the standard stool-sample-based test that a lot of doctors are now ordering rather routinely.
 Here is the count of bacterial species that are covered on these tests but which the Chinese paper identified as being microbes capable of degrading oxalate.
-The numbers of species is coming from the oxalate paper and not from the lab tests.
+The number of species is coming from the oxalate paper and not from the lab tests.

 - Escherichia – 252

 - Bifidobacterium – 38